 Less but better: upcycled wardrobe classics to invest in now

 Buy less, buy better has been a popular mantra in recent years, and one which at Wallpaper*, we’ve always aligned with.
-It’s a phrase which has gained more momentum in 2020, as the pandemic has encouraged us to rethink the frenetic pace in which the world lives and consumes.
-This winter, we recommend investing in wardrobe classics, which when created from upcycled fabrics and yarns, are not only timeless they’re environment saving too.
+It’s a phrase which has gained more momentum in 2021, as the pandemic has encouraged us to rethink the frenetic pace in which the world lives and consumes.
+We recommend investing in wardrobe classics, which when created from upcycled fabrics and yarns, are not only timeless they’re environment saving too.
 Here are the brands for bolstering your sustainable shopping spirit.

 ‘We wanted to do something positive with our excess materials, which we have left over after production in the factories we work with in Asia and Europe,’ explains Acne Studios Jonny Johansson of the brand’s newly launched Repurposed collection, which sees deadstock fabrics transformed into new pieces.
 For the first drop, the Swedish brand has taken materials from a tailoring and denim factory – located closely to each other geographically – and repurposed black denim, leather, tweeds and zips, into spliced and diced tailoring, shirting and jeans.
 The refined collection revels in fabrication, with a blazer formed a patchwork of tweeds and tailoring fabrics, and celebrates the graphic ways in which materials can be reconstructed.
 ‘I love that the collection feels very purposeful, like these pieces have a reason to exist.
 It’s very positive in the intention behind the collection, and also in the design.’